tiesont/CastleWindsorFluentSecurity/README.md

 Castle components are implemented in the /Core directory, where you will find the controller factory and some service installers, to name a few.

-The /App_Start directory contains (in addition to the standard MVC config classes) a SecurityConfig class that declares and demonstrates s handful of FluentSecurity methods.
+The /App_Start directory contains (in addition to the standard MVC config classes) a SecurityConfig class that declares and demonstrates a handful of FluentSecurity methods.

 Please let me know if something is not obvious in this demo project, or if you'd like to see a Castle or FluentSecurity API implemented.
 I gladly accept pull-requests if you have something you think the community would find useful...